Whatapalaver/100_Days_of_Code/README.md

 ## Log

+### R2D66 Weekend Challenge - News Summary

+### R2D65 Weekend Challenge Time
+I'm still trying to catch up with the weeks pairing challenge and juggling DOM tutorials.
+I feel like I get it but everytime I try and put it into action I flounder.

+### R2D64
+Finally started the notes app and practised using javascript to control the DOM.
+My struggles throughout this week are going to seriously hamper my chances with the weekend project.

 ### R2D63
 Today was a revelation...
-Two hours sitting with a coach and going through some of my current mind-blocks: objects, properties (that are also functions), IIFY, module pattern, exports.
+Two hours sitting with a coach and going through some of my current mind-blocks: objects, properties (that are also functions), IIFE, module pattern, exports.
 If I could just bottle that feeling of comprehension I had at the end then I think I could sail through the rest of the course in contentment.

 I spent the afternoon trying to recap some of the morning enlightenment and felt happy enough with the testing framework progress to move on.